 Spoken.io is Uncovering White Labeling

 Spoken.io is a website that is dedicated to uncovering white labeled furniture and showing you, the customer, where to find the best deals on certain items.
-The site is easy to navigate, had great photos, but doesn’t have everything out there.
-So, while I encourage you to check it, just know that they won’t have every item under the sun.
+The site is easy to navigate and has great photos.
+But understand that it doesn’t have everything out there.
+There are too many products out there in the world to compare and search.
+So, while I encourage you to check it, just know that they won’t have every item under the sun that you might want for your home.

 When on the site, you’ll click on the item you’re interested in and they’ll list all the places they know of that sell that item as well as how much it costs so you can buy it for the least amount.
 I don’t think they do affiliate linking so I’m not sure how they’re making money at this time, but maybe that’ll change in the future.